Matt Kemberling

 Join us for our first episode!
 We sit down with Diana & Chuck from Jones von Drehle Vineyards.
 Diana and Chuck discuss how they discovered a prime vineyard location in Thurmond, North Carolina.
 Learn how they work hard to socialize their brand and expand into restaurants and wine stores across the state.
 We talk about wine club events, driving more than 1 million miles in the pursuit of wine, and the future holds for Jones von Drehle and North Carolina Wine.

-Posted by Matt Kemberling in Podcast, Wine, 2 comments
+Posted by Matt Kemberling in Podcast, 2 comments

 Cork Talk Kicks Off